numalariamodeling/FE-2023-examples/README.md

 ```
 - Save and run the anlyzer using `python analyzer_W1.py` at the command line.
 We'll discuss in more depth next week how EMOD analyzers work and what you can do with them.
 - When the analyzer finishes running, navigate to the working directory where you saved your results (*Hint: check line 76 to start identifying where this might be*) and checkout the output of this analyzer - there should be a file called "All_Age_Inset_Chart.csv".
 - If the file was created succesfully, we can plot some basic data on the simulation.
 We'll use RStudio on the [QUEST Analytics Nodes](https://rstudio.questanalytics.northwestern.edu/) to run the plotter, but you can also choose to download your output file and run on RStudio locally.
+    - Once logged into QUEST's RStudio you can navigate to this repository by clicking `Session` (in the toolbar) > `Set Working Directory` > `Choose Directory` > `...` > type  `/projects/b1139/FE_<username>/FE-2023-examples` > `Choose`
-- In `plot_InsetChart.Rmd`, update the paths to match your output directory (`root`) and the experiment `subfolder` where the "All_Age_Inset_Chart.csv" is located.
+- Open `plot_InsetChart.Rmd`, update the paths to match your output directory (`root`) and the experiment `subfolder` (should be the experiment name supplied to the analyzer) where the "All_Age_Inset_Chart.csv" is located.

 ```r
 root <- "<output directory>"
 subfolder <- "<experiment name>"
 ```
 - At the top right of each code chunk there is a small green triangle - this will run the respective chunk when clicked.
-Run the first chunck to load libraries (lines 8-12).
+Run the first chunk to load libraries (lines 8-12).
 If you get an error that the libraries are missing, use `install.packages("<library name>")` to install them and then retry loading.
 Once they are loaded, run the plotter code chunk (lines 14-85).
-Check the saved plots in your output directory.
+Check the saved plots in your ou
+	tput directory.
     - This plotter produces four groups of `InsetChart` channels generally relating to incidence, prevalence, climate/vectors, and the population/demogaphics.
 Explore each of the sets of plots and see what you can learn about this first simulation!
     - *Note: these plots can be helpful diagnostics to see how your simulation is performing, such as monitoring population levels; however, they should not be used to present results as they are just an example visualization not meant to address specific questions.*